 The business of import and export has been around for centuries.
 It is an industry that caters to the demand and supply of goods and commodities across jurisdictions and countries.
 Therefore, import export business licenses are much sought after.
 Import is a product or commodity brought into one country from another country.
 It is an export in the sending country.
 Export is a product or commodity sent out or transferred to another country.
 It is an import in the receiving country.
 This exchange of goods and commodities is also known as international trade.

 International trade has played an important role in shaping the economy of the UAE.
 Its stable trade relations with several countries across the world and its support of open trade has made the UAE a key hub for international trade.
 This is why, starting an import and export business in Dubai is a popular business venture.
-All you need to do is connect with the business consultants at Shuraa, and we’ll guide you on how to get an import-export license in the UAE.
+All you need to do is connect with the business setup consultants at Shuraa, and we’ll guide you on how to get an import-export license in the UAE.

 Import and export business is a thriving sector in the UAE due to the following reasons:

 - UAE is one of the easiest places to start a business in